-More victims suspected in Dunedin sexual abuse case
+Waitress' horror: Victim comes face to face with abuser Tony Watts who she thought was dead

 The first victim, who grew up in the same Dunedin neighbourhood as the defendant, moved to Blenheim in her teens.

-"I even gave them his parents and sisters names," she said
+"I even gave them his parents' and sisters' names," she said.

 And then she waited.